 Audit - String is included only if there was at least one discrepancy in the fields supported by the provider.

+Only the OptionalData attribute/parameters supported by an LSMS are audited.

+Only the OptionalData attribute/parameters supported by the auditing SOA are returned to the SOA in the discrepancy notifications

+Audit discrepancy reports contain well formed XML strings (i.e., parse-able) representing the discrepant fields.
+Fields that are not discrepant will not be included.
+The SOA needs to parse the XML strings be able to act on the discrepancies.

 For Modify downloads that result from an Audit:

 String contains all fields supported by the provider, regardless of whether or not that individual field was discrepant, and regardless of whether or not the NPAC’s subscription version has values for those fields.